Tyne and Wear Metro: Signalling

 Automatic train protection is provided by an Indusi system, braking trains if signals are passed at red, unlike the usual TPWS/AWS used on the wider British mainline system (TPWS/AWS as well as lineside Indusi equipment are fitted to the Sunderland extension).
 Train control is currently fully driver operated.
-A positive train identification system controls signals at stations, switches and crossings, while the rest of the network uses standard fixed block signalling with two or three aspect colour light signals.
+A positive train identification system controls signals at stations, switches and crossings, while the rest of the network uses standard fixed block signalling with two- or three-aspect colour light signals.
 There is a minimum headway of three minutes.

-Ridership
+Passenger numbers

-During the 1985–86 financial year, the Tyne and Wear Metro carried a total of 59.1 million passengers – the highest figure it has ever achieved.
-By 1987–88, this had declined to 44.9 million.
+During the 1985/1986 financial year, the Metro carried a total of 59.1 million passengers – the highest figure it has ever achieved.
+By 1987/1988, this had declined to 44.9 million.
 The decline was attributed to the loss of integration with bus services, following deregulation in 1986, as well as the general decline in public transport use in the area.
-Usage continued to decline during the 1990s, reaching a low of 32.5 million during 2000–01.
+Usage continued to decline during the 1990s, reaching a low of 32.5 million during 2000/2001.
 From the turn of the century, passenger usage rose and stabilised, fluctuating in a range of 35–40 million passengers annually.
-Prior to 2016–17, the Tyne and Wear Metro consistently ranked as the second-most used tram and light rail network in the United Kingdom, after London's Docklands Light Railway.
-Ridership significantly fell during the COVID-19 pandemic to an all-time low of 9.4 million in 2020–21.
-The Metro is the third-most used tram and light rail network in the United Kingdom, after the Docklands Light Railway, closely following the Manchester Metrolink.
+Passenger numbers fell significantly during the COVID-19 pandemic to an all-time low of 9.4 million in 2020/2021.
+The Metro is the third-most used light rail network in the United Kingdom, after the Docklands Light Railway, closely following the Manchester Metrolink.